-Are their different types of dyslexia?
+Are there different types of dyslexia?
 If there are, they might require different kinds of interventions.
 This suggests it is important we identify any varieties that might exist.
 As a first step, consider the Venn diagram below that breaks out reading disabilities by deficit.
 About 20% of people have a reading disability and they fall somewhere in the three blue circles depending on their deficits.

 people with severe reading disabilities aren't randomly distributed across the three deficit circles.
 A whopping 80% have a phonological deficit and fall in the top bubble.
 These are the ones we would call dyslexic.
 They typically have difficulty discriminating and manipulating phonemes, lacking the ability to easily decode or assemble words based on their

 About 20% of those with reading disabilities have speed and/or comprehension problems but can sound out words without difficulty - they technically don't have dyslexia but will need reading help, just a different kind of help.
 See the Dyslexia Treatment page for more details on the specific kinds of help.